 U.S. adoption confidentiality laws have been in place since the early 1900s.
 The goal back then was to keep information locked away to save adoptees and birth parents the grief of knowing the reasons why the child was given up.
 But sensibilities have changed.
 In the last fifteen years, our office has been flooded with calls from adult adoptees searching for their birth parents and from birth parents looking for children they'd placed for adoption.
 To these people, it's not about legal or civil rights; it's that they need the information for emotional or health reasons.

-We're willing to help if the person who is searching for someone has basic information, such as the full name of the person to be found, the name of the adoption agency, a birth certificate, Social Security number or other useful details.
 A word of caution: Be wary of those eager to take your case if your information is sketchy.
 Are they just trying to get your money when there's no chance of finding the person?

 How do you track down solid information that may lead to finding your child or birth parent?
 The amount of information you are able to obtain may be based on the type of adoption-open or closed.